ax4w/photo-map/README.md

 You can test it [here](https://travel.ax4w.me)

+> You are free to fork the project and change / adjust anything to your needs :^)

 ## Setup
 1. Pull the docker image
 2. Mount a volume onto `/app/map-data` (**inside that folder the folder structure and scripts will be stored where you need to store your images**)